Palmer Memorial Hospital

 Mwanza Area Community Health Project

-IHCF African Christian Hospitals has partnered with a veteran missionary team working in Mwanza, Tanzania to improve health care in the region.
-This project will not include a hospital or clinic, but instead is a community-based initiative that involves a Project Health Director using a variety of resources and numerous volunteers to provide improved health care to the 100 villages in the targeted area.
+While not a hospital, the Mwanza Area Community Health Project is a community-based initiative that involves a Project Health Director using a variety of resources and volunteers to provide health care to the 100 villages in the targeted area.
+These goals are achieved by...